-However, although the term "free range" brings to mind wide open spaces with animals living in nature, eating natural foods and soaking in the sunlight, there are no government regulations in place in the U.S. to ensure this is the case.
+However, although the term "free range" brings to mind wide open spaces with animals living in nature, eating natural foods, and soaking in the sunlight, there are no government regulations in place in the U.S. to ensure this is the case.
 Therefore, it's important for producers to be clear about what they mean when they say their food is free range.

-In addition, while all organically-raised food is automatically free range (certified organic standards require this), all food raised free range is not necessarily organic.
+In addition, while all organically raised food is automatically free range (certified organic standards require this), all food raised free range is not necessarily organic.

-Free Range Chicken Legal Terminology
+Free-Range Chicken Legal Terminology